zenthic22/zenthic22/README.md

+# Who's me?
+### Hi everyone my name is Abdul Chacon, I'm 26 years old, I was born in Guatemala.
+My experience about my career is so wonderful I want to tell you a brief history of my skills and studies.

+---

-# Profile
+# About me
-### Hi, my name is Abdul Chacon i'm 25 years old and i'm from Guatemala.
-### I'm student of 9th semester in career Engineering Sciences and Systems on USAC. 😁😁
+### I'm student of 10th semester on USAC. 😁😁
-### On this site you can see all my projects that I did throughout my career. 😌😌
+### My career is computer science engineer. 👌👌
-### Also making personal projects in my free time.
+### I'm content creator in my free times.

 ---